mavlink/mavlink-devguide/en/services/opendroneid.md

 E.g. "30-65-EC-6F-C4-58" or "30:65:EC:6F:C4:58" must be represented as the ASCII string "3065EC6FC458".
 When not used for the above purpose, the `id_or_mac` field must be filled with NULLs.

-The system/component listening to the MAVLink messages must be aware that it is possible to receive drone ID data from the same UA via multiple receive paths (e.g. Wi-Fi and internet).
+The MAVLink system/component listening to the MAVLink messages must be aware that it is possible to receive drone ID data from the same UA via multiple receive paths (e.g. Wi-Fi and internet).
 Filtering and merging of the data (and possible deletion of duplicates) will be needed and it must keep track of both a possible MAC address and the serial/ID of the other UAs.
-Additional filtering and sorting based on the timestamp in the Location or System messages can also be needed in order to generate a consistent flight path for the other UAs.
+Additional filtering and sorting based on the timestamp in the [LOCATION](#OPEN_DRONE_ID_LOCATION) or [SYSTEM](#OPEN_DRONE_ID_SYSTEM) messages can also be needed in order to generate a consistent flight path for the other UAs.